MicrosoftDocs/power-pages-docs/power-pages-docs/configure/configure-multistep-form-subgrid.md

 ## Download action

-Enabling a **Download action** renders a button above the subgrid that, when selected, downloads the data from the subgrid to an [!INCLUDE[pn-excel-short](../../../includes/pn-excel-short.md)] (.xlsx) file.
+Enabling a **Download action** renders a button above the subgrid that, when selected, downloads the data from the subgrid to an Excel (.xlsx) file.

 ### Download action settings